fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

 	<value>24</value>
 </property>
 ```
-or you can change current profile to min profile
+​	or you can change current profile to min profile
 ```shell
 rm -f $KYLIN_HOME/conf/profile
 ln -sfn $KYLIN_HOME/conf/profile_min $KYLIN_HOME/conf/profile
 ```
-**If kafka is used, please check the zookeeper port.
+* If kafka is used, please check the zookeeper port.
 Generally, port 5181 is used as default zookeeper port in MapR cluster, but port 2181 is used in kafka.

 ```shell
 netstat -ntl | grep 5181(2181)
 ```